-NEWS will consist of 4 web-based sessions of approximately 70 minutes in length moderated by subject experts who will give a keynote presentation.
+NEWS will consist of a series of web-based sessions of approximately 70 minutes in length moderated by subject experts who will give a keynote presentation.
 This event is designed to provide young investigators with an opportunity to showcase their research at a time when venues are limited.

 - Computer assisted surgery: training tool or surgical assistant?